TWiStErRob/net.twisterrob.ghlint/modules/ghlint-docs/src/main/resources/cli.md

 # Command Line Interface

-GH-Lint comes as an executable JAR file that can be run from the command line.
+GH-Lint comes as an executable `.jar` file that can be run from the command line.

 ## Installation